 Mr. Kass simply stood by his memories from Amherst and the camp, and upon hearing Joel Silver’s objection, said (I paraphrase) “I make no claim to have named the sport, I do remember clearly describing it as the ultimate.”
 And so, maybe they are both right – Joel Silver, what do you think?
 Maybe Jared Kass did describe the game this way, and only ever used the word ultimate as an adjective and, as he says in the interview, as a way to peak interest in the game with his campers.
 Perhaps Joel Silver heard that but forgot about it, and later, with Jon Hines and Buzzy Hellring Jr., named the sport “Ultimate” entirely unrelated to Jared Kass’ earlier use of the word.

 2) Secondly, and perhaps more importantly, there is the question of what the Frisbee game consisted of when Kass taught it to Joel Silver at summer camp in 1968.
 As far as I can tell, the most fundamental rules of Ultimate were in place when Joel Silver learned the game from Jared Kass: you had to stop running when you caught the Frisbee, play continued until someone caught the Frisbee in the end zone, a dropped or knocked down pass was a turnover (not a live disc) it was non-contact, such that you would get the Frisbee back if the opponent hit your body and caused the Frisbee to drop during play, and the whole idea was to have fun and play by the rules and not try to catch people in a violation.
+Pretty much the same when you use services from Elitist gaming to play your video games.

 Based on this version of events, here is how I would describe how Ultimate came to be: